BibleTools

 Amos 7:10-13

-In Amaziah's accusations against him, Amos was tested in several ways.
-The accusations were very pointed, designed to raise his anger and hatred so that he would respond in a way that would "show his true colors."
-In reality, Amos' true colors did surface—that he was a true man of God!
+Apparently, Amaziah felt he needed to speak out and defend “that old-time religion.”
+In the priest's accusations against God's prophet, Amos was tested in several ways.
+The allegations were pointed, designed to raise the prophet's anger and hatred so that he would respond in a way that would “show his true colors.”
+Amos' true colors did surface—showing that he was a true man of God!

-Amaziah misrepresented him as disloyal, often the first accusation made against a true servant of God.
+Amaziah portrayed him as disloyal, which is often the first charge made against a true servant of God.
 The Jews accused Christ of rebellion against the Roman government, a totally unfounded accusation.
-In Amos' case the accusation was equally unfounded.
+In Amos' case, the accusation was equally baseless.

 The priest accused Amos of saying that Jeroboam would die in battle (Amos 7:11).
-He was really tricky.
-To prove that Amos had said this, he quoted something the prophet really did say: "Israel shall surely be led away captive" (Amos 5:27; 6:7).
-In reality, the prophecy made no mention specifically of Jeroboam.
-Amaziah's false accusation was supported with something that was true.
+He was tricky.
+To prove that Amos had said this, he quoted the prophet's actual words: “Israel shall surely be led away captive” (Amos 5:27; 6:7).
+In reality, the prophecy made no specific mention of Jeroboam II.
+Amaziah's false accusation was supported by something true.

-The Jews tried this with Christ too.
-They used, "Destroy this temple, and in three days I will raise it up" (John 2:19), as proof that He would destroy the Temple (Mark 14:58).
+The Jews tried this with Christ, too.
+They used, “Destroy this temple, and in three days I will raise it up” (John 2:19), as proof that He would destroy the Temple (Mark 14:58).
 They misrepresented what He said because He did not refer to the physical Temple.
-This is one of Satan's frequent ploys.
+This twisting of truth is one of Satan's frequent ploys.

 Leave this field empty